-Matthew Ingles practices complex litigation and dispute resolution in Orrick’s Los Angeles office.
+Matthew Ingles practices litigation and dispute resolution in Orrick’s Los Angeles office and is a member of the firm's Complex Litigation and Dispute Resolution group.
 He routinely counsels clients on complex business, antitrust, trade secret and intellectual property law matters.

-Matt has achieved highly favorable results for clients in a wide range of industries, including tech, banking, fashion, consumer retail, energy, and real estate.
-He also routinely counsels clients such as drone manufacturers, health and beauty companies, fashion companies, and hospitality companies on a wide-variety of business and legal issues.
+Matt has achieved highly favorable results for clients in a wide range of industries, with a focus on technology, finance and energy, and also including fashion, consumer retail and real estate.
+He also routinely counsels clients such as drone manufacturers, tech start-ups, cosmetics companies, fashion companies, and hospitality companies on a wide-variety of business and legal issues.

 Matt has represented clients in all aspects of litigation in both state and federal courts around the country and has served as lead trial counsel or counsel of record in several state and federal court actions.
 He has co-authored briefs in state and federal appellate courts, including the United States Supreme Court, and has argued before New York appellate courts.